uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

     listenAddress: "0.0.0.0:8001"
 ```

-The rest of the instructions are using local environment as an example.
+The rest of the instruction uses local environment as an example.

-For local server emitting metrics to Promethues, easies way is to use [docker-compose](https://github.com/uber/cadence/blob/master/docker/) to start a local Cadence.
+For testing local server emitting metrics to Promethues, the easiest way is to use [docker-compose](https://github.com/uber/cadence/blob/master/docker/) to start a local Cadence instance.

 Make sure to update the `prometheus_config.yml` to add "host.docker.internal:9098" to the scrape list before starting the docker-compose:
 ```yaml